 We value the support we get from our parents and wish to share with them the children’s learning and successes.
-At the end of a topic it is usual for the children to share their learning with a variety of audiences, often parents but sometimes infant school children or children from different year groups within the school.
+At the end of a topic it is usual for the children to share their learning with a variety of audiences, often parents, but sometimes senior leaders, office staff, infant school children or children from different year groups within the school.

-During Charity Week the children in all year groups run a stall to raise money for charity.
-In the weeks leading up to it the children decide what the fund raising activity is going to be: whether they are going to be selling items on their stall, face painting or if it going to be a game for children to pay to play.
-Preparation time is given in school but the children discuss their ideas and organise themselves into groups independently, with minimal help from the staff.
+During Charity Week the children in all year groups run stalls to raise money for charity.
+In the weeks leading up to it, the children decide what the fund-raising activity is going to be: whether they are going to be, for instance; selling items on their stall or face painting, or if it is going to be a game for children to pay to play.
+Preparation time is given in school, but the children discuss their ideas and organise themselves into groups independently, with minimal help from the staff.
 It is a very exciting time!